SenseLogic/PENDOWN/README.md

 ## Rationale

-While the HTML tags are appropriate to define the structure and semantics of a documents, their verbosity can sometimes become a terrible annoyance, especially when we want to write the actual textual content of a page in a distraction-free manner.
+While the HTML tags are appropriate to define the structure and semantics of a documents, their verbosity can sometimes become a terrible annoyance, especially when we want to write the actual text content of a page in a distraction-free manner.

-The classical solution for that problem is generally to use a HTML preprocessor which provides a more concise syntax.
+The classical solution for that problem is generally to use a HTML preprocessor which provides us with a more concise syntax.

-On one hand, you have redactional preprocessors like Markdown or Creole, which allow to write you textual content in plain text, without any HTML knowledge.
+On one hand, you have redactional preprocessors like Markdown or Creole, which allow you to write the textual content in plain text, without requiring any prior HTML knowledge at all.

-But the text presentation can't be changed, unless you resign yourself to use standard HTML tags where needed.
+That's nice, but unfortunately the text presentation can't be freely adapted, by design, unless you resign yourself to use standard HTML tags where needed.

-On the other hand, you have templating preprocessors like Jade or Slim, which have no limitations at all, as they are actually complete alternatives to HTML, but with a much lighter syntax based on the HTML tag indentation.
+On the other hand, you have templating preprocessors like Jade or Slim, which have absolutely no limitations at all, as they are actually true and complete alternatives to HTML, but with a much lighter syntax using the tag indentation to automatically close the blocks for you.

-They are useful if you want to build HTML pages for a dynamic website, but not so convenient if you want to write their actual textual content.
+They are very useful if you want to build HTML pages for different parts for a dynamic website, but not really convenient if all you want is to write their text content.

-Having used both kind of tools, I've come to realize that what I really needed was a redactional preprocessor, like Markdown, integrating a complete control over the text presentation.
+Having used both kind of tools, I've finally come to realize that what I really needed was a redactional preprocessor, like Markdown, but which integrates the text presentation in its core features.

-After having searched in vain for such a tool, I've eventually decided to implement it myself, and that's how Pendown was born.
+After having searched in vain for such a simple but flexible tool, I've eventually decided to implement it myself, and that's how Pendown was born.

 ## Syntax

-Although Pendown is indeed inspired from Markdown, most of its tags have evolved to be quite different, as they were chosen according to different goals :
+Although Pendown is indeed partially similar to Markdown, most of its tags have actually evolved to become quite different, as they were chosen according to several different goals :

 *   Provide short-tags for redactional tags, but also for the main presentational properties (like colors, font sizes, etc);
 *   Minimize the conflicts with most C-like code, in order to allow both manual and automatic source code syntax highlighting;